dimitris-c/PostsTechTest/README.md

 For the the persistance layer I went with plain disk storage that saves JSON to text files.

 Regarding Unit Tests, I've added only added a couple due to time constraints

-Again thanks for the opportunity and I do hope we have a chat over at your offices to discuss my approach and hear your feedback.

-Dimitris